 Dealing with unwanted and unhelpful comments and questions

-If you have friends and family round and you find yourself becoming overwhelmed with their unwanted probing questioning, then remember your self-care in this, and say to them that you don’t wish to answer their question(s) right now.
+If you have friends and family around and you find yourself becoming overwhelmed with their unwanted probing questioning, then remember your self-care in this, and say to them that you don’t wish to answer their question(s) right now.
 They should get the hint and may even respect your honesty!

 Assertiveness techniques can be effective for those unhelpful comments and questions too.
 Try saying to the other person how they are making you feel and state your needs – for example, “When you ask me this, you make me feel sad and I need you to just listen and be there for me, right now”.
-Ensure that you listen and respect their views throughout.
+Ensure that you listen to and respect their views throughout.
 Assertiveness can help to avoid conflicts.

 If it all becomes too much, then walk away and distract yourself with something else.